brad-marshall/ansible-monitoring-deploy/README.md

 # Alerting

-Alertmanager is deployed, but currently doesn't have any alerting rules.
-This is a definite TODO.
+Alertmanager is deployed, and currently has some basic alerting rules, but no notifications.
+This is a definite TODO to improve on.

+# Thanos

+This Thanos deployment has been done using https://blog.ruanbekker.com/blog/2020/02/01/setup-thanos-on-docker-a-highly-available-prometheus/ as a guide.

+It initially deploys minio, thanos store, query and reciever components.

 # TODO

+* Move to roles
+* More thanos setup
+* Loki for grabbing logs
 * Alertmanager rules - stub rules file with pointer to extra file people can edit - mount inside alertmanager container
 * Move generated ip lists to file_sd_config setup
 * Work out how to have different ipmi credentials for redfish exporter